oceanmodeling/fabm-oxypom/doc/joss/paper.md

 # Summary

-OxyPOM (Oxygen and Particulate Organic Matter) and DiaMO (Diagnostic Model for Oxygen) are aquatic biogeochemical models that consider key processes for dissolved oxygen (DO)s, such as re-aeration, mineralization, and primary production, in fresh, transitional and marine waters.
+OxyPOM (Oxygen and Particulate Organic Matter) and DiaMO (Diagnostic Model for Oxygen) are aquatic biogeochemical models that consider key processes for dissolved oxygen (DO), such as re-aeration, mineralization, and primary production, in fresh, transitional and marine waters.
 Both are implemented in the `Fortran`-based Framework for Aquatic Biogeochemical Models [FABM, @Bruggeman2014] for interoperability in a variety of hydrodynamic models, in realistic and idealized applications, and for coupleability to other aquatic process models.
 With these models, we include an updated light profile implementation and testcases for simulating DO at Cuxhaven Station in the Elbe estuary 2005--2024; for this, we use the hydrodynamic General Ocean Turbulence Model (GOTM) [@Burchard2002] including tides, and `R` and `bash` scripts for including weather and river data from [kuestendaten.de](https://www.kuestendaten.de).